micklaw/Actor-Table-Entities/README.md

 The code above lets you take a hold of an entity, do some stuff on it, then release the lock, allowing the next punter to take it up.

 ## Setup
-Finally, install the nuget package above, and boostrap your coe like so.
+Finally, install the nuget package above, and bootstrap your code like so.

 ```csharp
 public class Startup : IWebJobsStartup